 The White Sox would probably qualify as a suitor that would be more interested in signing Conforto to a one-year deal in excess of $20 million than a long-term pact.
 Yoelqui Cespedes probably isn't too far away from joining Luis Robert and Eloy Jiménez, but a year of Conforto hitting in the middle of manager Tony La Russa's lineup would probably increase the White Sox's chances of winning a World Series.

 The Phillies don't have a ton of room to work with under the luxury tax threshold, but president of baseball operations Dave Dombrowski has talked about adding another left-handed bat to the middle of a lineup that also includes reigning NL MVP Bryce Harper.
 The Phillies also need a starting left fielder to replace Andrew McCutchen.
 So Conforto would kill two birds with one stone for the Phillies.
 It's just a question of whether Kyle Schwarber -- who won't cost as much and won't require surrendering any draft compensation -- would be a better fit.

-The Braves also fall under the category of teams who would be more likely to make an expensive investment in Conforto on a one-year basis, rather than a long-term pact.
-Alex Anthopoulos got a tremendous return on the one-year/$23 million deal that he signed Josh Donaldson to ahead of the 2019 season, and probably wouldn't hesitate to sign Conforto to a similar deal.
-Despite being the defending World Series Champions, the Braves could stand to add a veteran to an outfield that likely won't get Ronald Acuña Jr. back until at least May.
+The Braves also fall under the category of teams that would be more likely to make an expensive investment in Conforto on a one-year basis rather than a long-term pact.
+Lead executive Alex Anthopoulos got a tremendous return on the one-year, $23-million deal that he signed third baseman Josh Donaldson to ahead of the 2019 season, and he probably wouldn't hesitate to sign Conforto to a similar deal.
+Despite being the defending World Series champions, the Braves could stand to add a veteran to an outfield that likely won't get Ronald Acuña Jr. back until at least May.